noaa-pifsc/esd-arp-resources/_pages/benthic_team.md

   image_caption: "Diver collecting SfM imagery.
 Credit: NOAA Fisheries/Lori Luers"
   alt: "diver conducting SfM survey"
   title: "How do we survey"
-  excerpt:  As of 2023, we have now moved to image-based survey as our primary and standard means to collect benthic observations.
+  excerpt:  As of 2023, we mainly use image-based surveys to collect benthic observations.
 Divers collect both <b>photogrammetry models</b>, stitching together thousands of images of a site, as well as <b>photoquadrat</b> imagery, relying on “unstitched” single images of a site.
 Using photogrammetry we can build 3D models of the coral reef and extract data, including coral demographic data (measured by divers in situ before 2024).
 The photoquadrat imagery is annotated with the AI tool CoralNet to provide estimates of benthic cover.
 We conduct surveys at both fixed and random sites; random sites allow us to provide geographically comprehensive estimates of data for an island or region, whereas fixed sites allow us to compare changes in the benthos over time at the same site, such as growth of specific coral colonies.
 We utilize machine-learning and also develop CoralNet Classifiers such as the <a href = "https://doi.org/10.25923/d0re-9y93" target ="_blank">semi-automated CoralNet Bleaching Classifier</a>.
 feature_row4:
 - image_path: https://media.fisheries.noaa.gov/2022-05/3977X2379-20220519-DTP-surveys-n-COTS-PIFSC.JPG
   image_caption: "Diver assesses coral predation.
 Credit: NOAA Fisheries"